Last revised: March 23, 2022

 a potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the GCC is negotiating a transaction or arrangement.

 Compensation includes direct and indirect remuneration as well as gifts or favors that are substantial in nature.

 A financial interest is not necessarily a conflict of interest.
-Under Section 13.3, Section 2, a person who has a financial interest may have a conflict of interest only if the appropriate board or committee decides that a conflict of interest exists.
+Under Section 13.3, Section 2, a person who has a financial interest may have a conflict of interest only if the appropriate Executive Committee or committee decides that a conflict of interest exists.